msbatal/PHP-PDO-Database-Class/README.md

 $delete = $db->delete('tableName')
              ->where('column', 'value', '>')
              ->run();
-// Gives: DELETE FROM tableName WHERE column > value;
+//Gives: DELETE FROM tableName WHERE column > value;

 //if ($delete) {
 if ($db->rowCount() > 0) {